ManimCommunity/manim/docs/source/guides/timeline.rst

 ``Manager.evaluate()`` does.
 Scene loading and construction still execute user code.
 Do not treat this as a sandbox or a replacement for process isolation.

-The explicit JSON path is replaced atomically only after successful evaluation and scope cleanup.
+The explicit JSON path is anchored to the invocation directory before user code runs, and is replaced atomically only after successful evaluation and scope cleanup.
 Failure or cancellation leaves a previous JSON file intact.
 That file is then an older observation, not evidence that the latest evaluation succeeded.

 Read without Manim